-- Collaboration Interacting with others in a mutually supportive way and building on each other's individual contributions to a common goal - Written Communication Conveying information and ideas to an intended audience through written materials Oral Communication - Conveying information and ideas to an intended audience through a prepared presentation Interpersonal Communication -Exchanging information and meaning through verbal and non-verbal expression - Engaging Difference inquiring into, analyzing, and reflecting upon one's own and others' place within social, economic, cultural, and political systems, in order to build inclusive and equitable relationships and work effectively with others of different identities and locations. - Digital proficiency finding and interpreting digital content; using digital tools to create something new from that content; to collaborate (as appropriate), and to design communications for an intended audience.
+- Collaboration Interacting with others in a mutually supportive way and building on each other's individual contributions to a common goal - Written Communication Conveying information and ideas to an intended audience through written materials Oral Communication - Conveying information and ideas to an intended audience through a prepared presentation Interpersonal Communication -Exchanging information and meaning through verbal and non-verbal expression - Engaging Difference inquiring into, analyzing, and reflecting upon one's own and others' place within social, economic, cultural, and political systems, in order to build inclusive and equitable relationships and work effectively with others of different identities and locations. - Digital proficiency finding and interpreting digital content; creating something new from that content; working in collaboration, as appropriate; and designing communications for an intended audience.